rageSpin/DuoXPy/README.md

   <a href="#disclaimer">Disclaimer</a>
 </p>

-### ⚠️ This repository is still in its early stages and may not work as expected for some accounts.
-Please try completing at least 9 lessons and run it again after 2-3 days ⚠️
+### ⚠️ This repository is still in its early stages and may not work as expected for some accounts, please try completing at least 9 lessons and run it again after 2-3 days ⚠️

-### Belong to the Sandy Project
+### Belongs to the Sandy Project

+- [Sandy](https://github.com/gorouflex/Sandy/) ( Official Documents and Information Repository for Project Sandy )
 - [HoneygainPot](https://github.com/gorouflex/HoneygainPot/) ( 🐝 Automatically claim your Honeygain lucky pot every day 🍯 )
 - [DuoXPy](https://github.com/gorouflex/DuoXPy/) ( ⚡️ XP farm and Streak keeper for Duolingo 🔥 )